CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-UI-Card-Reference.md

 - Search for the card by name in the Global Search box in the application header
 - Click {{<img src="https://icons.cumulusnetworks.com/44-Entertainment-Events-Hobbies/02-Card-Games/card-game-diamond.svg" height="18" width="18">}}.
 Select a card category or scroll down.
 Click on the desired card.
 Click **Open Cards**.

-Cards opened on the default Cumulus Workbench are not saved.
+Cards opened on the default NetQ Workbench are not saved.
 Create a new workbench and open cards there to save and view the cards at a later time.

 Cards are listed in alphabetical order by name.

 ## Event Cards

-The event cards are located on the default Cumulus workbench.
+The event cards are located on the default NetQ Workbench.
 They can also be added to user-created workbenches.

 ### Events|Alarms Card